Policies & Procedures

 Check with your athletics department staff prior to using a supplement.

-Some Examples of NCAA Banned Substances in each class:
+Some Examples of NCAA Banned Substances in Each Drug Class

-NOTE: Information about ingredients in medications and nutritional/dietary supplements can be obtained by contacting the Resource Exchange Center, REC, 877-202-0769 or http://www.drugfreesport.com/rec password ncaa1, ncaa2 or ncaa3.
+Information about ingredients in medications and nutritional/dietary supplements can be obtained by contacting the Resource Exchange Center, REC, 877-202-0769 or www.drugfreesport.com/rec password ncaa1, ncaa2 or ncaa3.

-It is your responsibility to check with the appropriate athletics staff before using any substance.
+It is your responsibility to check with appropriate or designated athletics staff before using any substance

 - Go to Top -